dan1d/clover_restaurant/README.md

 This project provides a Ruby gem, `clover_restaurant`, designed to interact with the Clover POS API.
 It also includes a simulator script, `simulate_restaurant.rb`, to populate a Clover merchant account with a comprehensive set of data for a typical restaurant setup.

+## For AI/LLM Assistants

+If you are an AI assistant, please refer to the `AI.MD` file in the root of this project.
+It contains a summary of the project, key components, technologies used, and a log of significant past debugging sessions and architectural decisions.
+This will help you quickly get up to speed with the project context.

 ## `simulate_restaurant.rb` - Restaurant Environment Simulator

 The primary utility of this project is the `simulate_restaurant.rb` script.
 Its purpose is to create a full suite of restaurant-related entities in your Clover sandbox or development merchant account.
 This is extremely useful for testing integrations, demoing features, or quickly setting up a development environment.